discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 You don't have to worry about dodging the expanding circle <Control name="Knockback"/> attack since the <Specialization name="Renegade"/> will provide <Boon name="Stability"/> and the <Specialization name="Firebrand"/> covers <Boon name="Aegis"/>.

-If done correctly you can fit in atleast 2 <Skill name="Swordofjustice"/> in the rotation.
-Make sure your rotation is fast so you can be on greatsword just before Artsariivs expanding circle attack hits, otherwise you lose out on <Skill name="symbol of resolution"/> hits by being slow.
+If done correctly, you should be able to fit in atleast 2x <Skill name="Swordofjustice"/> in the rotation.
+Make sure your rotation is fast so you can be on greatsword just before Artsariiv's expanding circle attack hits otherwise you lose out on <Skill name="symbol of resolution"/> hits.

-After the mid burst, use your <SpecialActionKey name="hypernovalaunch"/> to jump to Artsariiv and finis the phase in the corner.
+After the mid burst, use your <SpecialActionKey name="hypernovalaunch"/> to jump to Artsariiv and finish the phase in the corner.
 In case the team is slow, the <Specialization name="Firebrand"/> can reflect Artsariiv's `Taw Shot` attack with <TomeSkill name="Chapter 3: Valiant Bulwark"/>.

 </InformationBlock>